fiseni/NuSeal/README.md

 &nbsp;

 ---
 NuSeal provides the infrastructure for creating and validating NuGet package licenses.
 The validation occurs during build time (offline), preventing unauthorized use of your packages.
-It's designed to be generic while allowing each product package to set its own public key and license policies.
+It's designed to be generic while allowing each author to set their own public key and license policies.

 <strong>Packages:</strong>